 3. Get their email addresses

 In many ways, this is priority number one.
 It’s so important, but there’s no way to do that if you don’t have a way to contact them.
 The great thing is getting an email address is a pretty small ask.
-People generally don’t have a difficult time giving out an email address.
+People generally don’t mind giving out an email address.

 You can use contact cards, but I’d also encourage you to train church members to ask for email addresses.
 It doesn’t have to be weird and awkward.
 It can be as simple as, “We’d really love to be able to reach out to you.
 What’s your email address?”